On the Arithmetic of Power Monoids and Sumsets in Cyclic Groups

-Next, we introduce a suitable notion of ``minimal factorization'' (and investigate its behavior with respect to equimorphisms) to account for the fact that monoids may have non-trivial idempotents, in which case standard definitions from Factorization Theory degenerate to the point of losing their significance.
-Accordingly, we obtain necessary and sufficient conditions for $\mathcal P_{\fin,\times}(H)$ to be BmF (meaning that each non-unit has minimal factorizations of bounded length); and for $\mathcal{P}_{\text{fin},1}(H)$ to be BmF, HmF (i.e., a BmF-monoid where all the minimal factorizations of a given element have the same length), or minimally factorial (i.e., a BmF-monoid where each element has an essentially unique minimal factorization).
+Next, we introduce a suitable notion of ``minimal factorization'' (and investigate its behavior with respect to equimorphisms) to account for the fact that monoids may have non-trivial idempotents, in which case standard definitions from Factorization Theory degenerate.
+Accordingly, we obtain necessary and sufficient conditions for $\mathcal P_{\text{fin},\times}(H)$ to be BmF (meaning that each non-unit has at least one minimal factorization and all such factorizations are bounded in length); and for $\mathcal{P}_{\text{fin},1}(H)$ to be BmF, HmF (i.e., a BmF-monoid where all the minimal factorizations of a given element have the same length), or minimally factorial (i.e., a BmF-monoid where each non-unit element has an essentially unique minimal factorization).
 Finally, we prove how to realize certain intervals as sets of minimal lengths in $\mathcal P_{\text{fin},1}(H)$.

 Many proofs come down to considering sumset decompositions in cyclic groups, so giving rise to an intriguing interplay with Arithmetic Combinatorics.